 The Registration Process

-For campers in need of financial assistance, there is a scholarship application section on the form.
-The Chilawee Scholarship program was begun in 2019 in honour of the 25th anniversary to help campers in need to experience Chilawee.
+For campers in need of financial assistance, there is a section on the form.
+The Chilawee financial assistance program was begun in 2019 in honour of the 25th anniversary to help campers in need to experience Chilawee.

 What are the camp dates?
 When should we arrive?
 When is pickup?

 Camp dates are from August 10th (arrive between 2:30pm and 5pm) to August 18th (pickup anywhere between 10am and 5pm)